neilvidyarthi/beginners-guide-to-todist/chapters/04_Premium_features.md

 ## Filters

-With a premium subscription, you can turn filters into a much more powerful by customising them.
+With a premium subscription, you can turn filters into a much more powerful tool by customising them.
 With a basic subscription, you are stuck with the ones that are already defined, but with a premium subscription you can add new filters and use them to show tasks matching a query.
-You can use the query language described [in the Todoist manual](https://support.todoist.com/hc/en-us/articles/205248842-Filters) and filter on labels, projects, priority and due dates.
+You can use the query language described [in the Todoist manual](https://support.todoist.com/hc/en-us/articles/205248842-Filters) and filter by labels, projects, priority and due dates.
 Below we show an example where we define a filter for upcoming travels.
 We specify a query that matches all tasks with the `@travels` label and that are due within the next 30 days.
 The tasks matching the query are shown in the list on the right.

 ![](figures/custom-filters.png)